Friedrich Weleminsky: Early life and education

 He was born into a Jewish family on 20 January 1868 in Golčův Jeníkov in Bohemia, Austria-Hungary (now in the Czech Republic).
 His parents were Jacob Weleminsky (1834–1905), a general medical practitioner (GP) in Golčův Jeníkov, and his wife Bertha (née Kohn; 1844–1914).
 Friedrich was their second child; he had an elder sister, Paula (1867–1936), who in 1888 married a Dresden lawyer, Felix Popper, and a younger brother, Josef ("Pepi") (1870–1937) who, like Friedrich, studied medicine in Prague and who went on to become a laryngologist.

 The family moved to Dresden in 1879 when Jacob obtained a position as GP there, and later to Prague.
 Friedrich attended the Kreuzschule in Dresden and studied medicine in Prague.

 Career

 Friedrich Weleminsky enrolled in the medical faculty of the German University in Prague in 1893 and obtained a habilitation qualification as Dr.Med. in 1900.
 He was appointed to a teaching post in the university's medical faculty as a privatdozent in Hygiene in July 1900.

+From 1899 to 1901, Weleminsky studied the sanitary and social conditions in Bohemia, and focused his research on alcoholism.
+He presented a paper to the Eighth International Congress against Alcoholism, in Vienna, in 1901 and successfully argued for the banning of Branntweinlutschbeutel, an infant pacifier that contained brandy.